delmic/odemis/doc/develop/base-api.rst

         the exposure time of a CCD component, in which case the setter will accept any positive value but return the actual value set).
     :param str unit: the unit of the value.
-The convention is to set *None* when unknown or meaningless and "" if it a unit-less ratio.
+The convention is to set *None* when unknown or meaningless and "" if it is a unit-less ratio.

     .. py:attribute:: value